grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ![amigaTestKit.jpg](amigaTestKit.jpg)

-NB - for the International Layout, you would expect to see all keys as green, including the key to the right of left shift and also the key cut out from the Return key.
+**NB** - for the International Layout, you would expect to see all keys as green, including the key to the right of left shift and also the key cut out from the Return key.

+If you see any keys that aren't working, check

+* Diode for that key is in the correct orientation
+* Both switch contacts are poking through the holes
+* Both switch contacts are soldered

 ### 20. Remove unwanted LED light guides

 The case has light guides for three LEDs.
 The Amiga doesn't have a Num Lock or a Scroll lock LEDs, so these LEDs are also not required.
 What's more, due to the positioning of the Teensy 2.0++ MCU, these light guides will prevent the case from being closed.
 It's necessary to remove the light guides from the case.
-Use you side cutters to cut the light guides into quarters and then eighths.
+Use your side cutters to cut the light guides into quarters and then eighths.
 Then use a pair of pliers to gently waggle the plastic until it comes off.
 The plastic is quite soft and will come away easily after a few waggles, without the need for force or pulling.

 ![v1_4_removeLightGuides.JPG](v1_4_removeLightGuides.JPG)